cracyc/msdos-player/readme.txt

 In this time, any characters output to the console by this Win32/64 child process is not hooked by INT 29H service.

-When you run a Win32/64 program with pipe, it may not work as you invite.
+When you run a Win32/64 program with pipe, it may not work as you expect.
 For example, you may run Win32/64 version of more.com with pipe as follows:

 > msdos command.com